Hunter Dickinson: Sophomore (2017–18)

+Junior (2018–19)

-The class of 2020 was the first junior class to benefit from expanded official visit rules (from 5 total to 5 as a junior, 5 as a senior and 5 as a collegiate transfer).
+The class of 2020 was the first junior class to benefit from expanded official visit rules (expanding from five total official college visits to five each as a high school junior and senior, and another five as a collegiate transfer).
 Dickinson visited Purdue in September 2018.
-As a junior, he was ranked as the number 4 center in the national class of 2020 by 247Sports, but regarded as more of a versatile center with the ability to stretch the court, making him better suited to high level competition than centers like DC metro rival Qudus Wahab, who focused on the traditional skill set for a basketball big man.
-Although DeMatha was knocked out of the WCAC tournament before the finals by a Casey Morsell-led St. John's College High School, they repeated as Maryland private school champions.
+As a junior, he was ranked as the number four center in the national class of 2020 by 247Sports, but regarded as more of a versatile center with the ability to stretch the court, making him better suited to high-level competition than centers like DC metro rival Qudus Wahab, who focused on the traditional key/low post inside game skill set for a basketball big man.
+Although DeMatha was knocked out of the WCAC tournament before the finals by St. John's College High School, they repeated as Maryland private-school champions.
 Dickinson led the team to three consecutive double-digit victories.
-He earned tournament MVP and posted 20 points in the 85-53 championship game victory over Rock Creek.
+He earned tournament MVP and posted 20 points in the 85–53 championship-game victory over Rock Creek.
 In his junior season, Dickinson averaged 17.6 points, 10.8 rebounds and 2.5 blocks per game.
-On February 11, 2020, he recorded 40 points, nine rebounds and three blocks in a 71–63 win over St. John's College High School.
-Despite not making a three-pointer in November and December 2019, Dickinson shot 40 percent from three-point range during his senior year.
-As a senior, Dickinson averaged 18.1 points, 10.3 rebounds, 3.8 assists and 2.1 blocks per game, leading his team to a WCAC title.
-Dickinson repeated as a third team All-Met selection by The Washington Post, joining senior teammate Moore (1st team, player of the year), fellow junior Timberlake (second team) and senior Jahmir Young (honorable mention).
+Dickinson repeated as a third-team All-Met selection by The Washington Post, joining senior teammate Moore (first team, player of the year), fellow junior Timberlake (second team) and senior Jahmir Young (honorable mention).